Bg

 • 7 out of 8 (87.5%) participants who began with a non-normal level of stress moved into the normal range.

 It is common for new parents to experience spikes in stress.
-Families with low income are at particularly high risk for developing sleep-related problems, and in turn, experiencing the negative effects associated with poor sleep due to excessive stress in their environment.
+Families with low income are at particularly high risk for developing sleep-related problems, and in turn, experiencing the negative effects associated with poor sleep due to in their environment.

 “Accessibility is very important to us,” says Toh.
 An app-based approach could be key for families who don’t have adequate time or financial resources for a clinical sleep improvement program.